 Bike Or Walk Through The Chesapeake & Ohio Canal National Historical Park

 Visitors can bike or walk along the towpath of the Chesapeake & Ohio Canal National Historical Park.
 Just cross the footbridge over the Potomac River below mile marker 61 on the towpath.
 The Chesapeake & Ohio Canal once transported lumber, agricultural products, and coal to market and runs from Washington, D.C., to Cumberland, Maryland.
-While the canal is no longer in use, some locks and houses remain as reminders of the industrial age.
+While the canal is no longer in use, some locks and houses remain as reminders of the industrial age looked after by the National Park Service.

 The surface of the towpath is flat and made of crushed gravel, making riding easy for bicyclists.
-The scenic views and sounds of nature along the path will soothe your senses.
+The natural beauty and sounds of nature along the path will soothe your senses.
 Be on the lookout for birds and other animals.

 Take A Town Tour Or Ghost Tour